The A+W NZ Timeline On Tour: Hawkes BayBack

 The last installation was for the 2017 Centenary celebrations of The University of Auckland’s School of Architecture and Planning, and saw the addition of the dark blue tiles, which show the females enrolled at the School up until 1987.
 (The reason for stopping at that point is that after this date the gender percentage ratio was almost equal.)
 It also included the addition of early Maori women who have greatly influenced the built environment, politically, socially and physically.
 Other additions have included Architectural Academics and women working in other fields such as Film.
 In 2016, the exhibition was accompanied by a sound installation made by Elisapeta Heta, using previous A+W NZ recordings of waiata and interviews.

-The display we see on the walls here offers a fresh perspective of the profession.
-In celebrating women in the architectural community, the exhibition adds of course to not only our knowledge of those women, but also of that community as a whole.
+As Dr Lucy Treep has pointed out, the display we see on the walls here offers a fresh perspective of the profession.
+She said that in celebrating women in the architectural community, the exhibition "adds of course to not only our knowledge of those women, but also of that community as a whole."
 We see that women have in fact been involved in architecture for many, many years and that they have continuously been part of the fabric of our profession, despite any social or economic barriers that may have existed.

 The design of the Timeline is deliberately ‘atomised’ and additive, the incomplete nature of each panel quite literally making room for more women as more research is undertaken.
 There is never a complete story when it comes to any history being told about architecture.
 There will always be those who are overlooked or left out, as this is the nature of any sort of recording and editing.
 Here, the editorial lens quite simply makes women working in architecture visible.